top of page

 Why do medical providers not mention stillbirth?
 Why do they think it is rare and nothing can be done about it "because these things just happen?"

-Why do I spend time volunteering for PUSH for Empowered Pregnancy?
+Why do we spend time volunteering for PUSH for Empowered Pregnancy?
 So that we can cut the incidence of preventable stillbirth for all and no longer have to wonder WHY to all the above questions.

 Studies have shown that volunteering your time to a cause can improve mental well-being and overall happiness.
-In a study commissioned by the UnitedHealth Group, the majority of survey participants reported feeling both physically and mentally healthier after a
+In a study commissioned by the UnitedHealth Group, the majority of survey participants reported feeling both physically and mentally healthier after a volunteer experience, citing mood improvement, lower stress levels, and an enriched sense of purpose.
+The Changemakers on our team at PUSH have found this to be true for us as well, especially as we grieve the deaths of far too many beloved babies.

 But we (the families) cannot do it alone.
 We need to reach the medical providers that have been taught that “the stillbirth rate is what it is“ with facts and research.
 We need other medical providers and researchers who are already doing the right things to lower the incidence of stillbirth in their own practices to step forward and share their success to prove it can be done.
 We need to change old ways of thinking and push forward with these facts so that all medical providers know there *is* such a thing as preventable stillbirth.